 Presentations, speaking engagements at schools, company retreats, conferences, conventions, trade shows.

-Help to train outdoor educators on identification of plants and fungi from K-12 and post secondary.
-This may include indoor classroom instruction during term, and real time summer oriented walks and talks.
+Help to train outdoor educators on the identification of plants and fungi from K-12 and post-secondary.
+This may include indoor classroom instruction during a term, and real-time summer oriented walks and talks.

 Consulting to the organic and wild food industry, restaurants, suppliers, farmer’s markets, and chefs on wild edibles.
-Also consultant to the functional food, nutraceutical and natural health product industry for formulations for condition specific products, innovative new products, market trends, industry connections and lead, product testing and packaging alliance.
+Als a consultant to the functional food, nutraceutical and natural health product industry for formulations for condition-specific products, innovative new products, market trends, industry connections and lead, product testing and packaging alliance.

 I can also help consult to ensure realism in hospital, police and murder mysteries television associated with psychoactive plants and fungi, as well as herb/drug interactions.
 Popular shows like House, and various CSI, although fictitious, do not pay enough attention to the plethora of plants that may be involved in murders, suicides, accidental poisonings, etc.